NautilusTrader

 4. Generate a mainnet session key.
 Under "Developers" -> "Session Keys", create a session key scoped to the subaccount and copy the raw secp256k1 private key.
 Session keys can be rotated or revoked from the same panel; prefer short-lived keys for exploratory tester runs.

 5. Fund the subaccount.
 Deposit USDC (or supported collateral) into the subaccount via the dashboard's deposit flow.
-Confirm via private/get_subaccount (or the adapter's query_account) that collaterals_value and initial_margin headroom cover the intended order before submitting.
+Confirm via private/get_subaccount (or the adapter's query_account) that the deposit lands in collaterals_value and initial_margin stays positive after the intended order.

 6. Set the environment variables.
 Export the three mainnet values (or pass them on DeriveExecClientConfig, where the config field wins):